Home Goods vs Marshalls | Comparably

 Sentiment Culture Ratings vs Marshalls

-Home Goods rates % lower than Marshalls on Sentiment Culture Ratings vs Marshalls Ratings based on looking at 1511 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How do your customers perceive your company?" and "What would you most like to see improved at your company?".
+Home Goods rates % lower than Marshalls on Sentiment Culture Ratings vs Marshalls Ratings based on looking at 1522 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "How confident are you about the future success of your company?".